STMicroelectronics/fp-sns-flight1/README.md

 - Complete firmware to develop an IoT node with BLE connectivity and time-of-flight sensors

-- Sample implementation available for X-NUCLEO-53L3A2 and X-NUCLEO-BNRG2A1 connected to a NUCLEO-F401RE or NUCLEOL476RG
+- Sample implementation available for X-NUCLEO-53L3A2 and X-NUCLEO-BNRG2A1 connected to a NUCLEO-F401RE or NUCLEO-L476RG or NUCLEO-U575ZI-Q

+- Sample implementation available for VL53L3CX-SATEL and X-NUCLEO-BNRG2A1 connected to a NUCLEO-F401RE or NUCLEO-L476RG or NUCLEO-U575ZI-Q

-- Firmware compatible with ST BLE Sensor applications for Android/iOS, to perform sensor data reading, motion algorithm features demo and firmware update (Version 4.18.0/4.18.0 or higher)
+- Firmware compatible with ST BLE Sensor applications for Android/iOS, to perform sensor data reading, motion algorithm features demo and firmware update (Version 5.2.0/5.2.0 or higher)

 - Easy portability across different MCU families, thanks to STM32Cube